fladi/staps/docs/usage.rst

 -----

 Currently only nginx is supported as a frontend for staps.
 To have nginx handle all websocket connections at http://example.com/<uuid4> use the following example configuration.
-The regex for the location block matches only UUID4 paths and is the recommended way to generate trow-away pub/sub URLs.
+The regex for the location block matches only UUID4 paths and is the recommended way to generate throw-away pub/sub URLs.

 .. code::